 SICC members volunteer time to the Council for a period of 2 or 3 years.
-Our mission is to create, sustain and nurture the mutual sharing of information, action, decision-making and accountability between local CLBC management and community, towards the collective vision of “Good Lives in Welcoming Communities” for the people CLBC serves.
+Our mission is to create, sustain and nurture the mutual sharing of information, action, decision-making and accountability between local CLBC management and community, towards the collective vision of “Communities of belonging, lives with connection” for the people CLBC serves.
 Since 2007, our Council has had success in helping to develop self advocate leadership opportunities, providing input into CLBC’s three-year employment strategy, conducting consultations to inform CLBC’s aging strategy, contributing to improvements to CLBC’s system of supports, as well as the way it works with Councils.

 Interested in joining the South Island Community Council?